mtumilowicz/rust-rocket-workshop/README.txt

                     ref_rc.clone();
                     ```
+        * `Pin<P>`
+            * borrow checker general rule: can't move an object if it has an active reference to it
+                * problem: allow moving self referential structs
+            * ensures that the pointee of any pointer type P has a stable location in memory
+            * it cannot be moved elsewhere and its memory cannot be deallocated until it gets dropped
+                * by default, all types in Rust are movable
+            * use case
+                * self-referential struct
+                    * if the object of the struct is relocated, the value of the member variable will have a meaningless value
+                    * example: intrusive doubly-linked list
+                * to poll futures, they must be pinned
+                    * future might contain self references
+                    * you create a Future, move it around if you want, then you pin it, then you start polling it
+                        * if a Future implements Unpin then you can pin it, poll it, unpin it, move it, pin it again, poll it, unpin it, move it, and so on
+                        * if a Future does not implement Unpin, then you need to pin it once and keep it pinned forever
+            * `Unpin`
+                * cancels the effect of `Pin<P>`
-    * PartialEq
+    * `Sized`
+        * types with a constant size known at compile time
-    * Sized
+        * marker trait
-        * A sized type is one whose values all have the same size in memory.
-            * every u64 takes eight bytes, every (f32, f32, f32) tuple twelve
-        * All sized types implement the std::marker::Sized trait, which has no methods or
-          associated types.
-        * Rust can’t store unsized values in variables or pass them as arguments.
-You can only
+        * Rust can’t store unsized values in variables or pass them as arguments
-          deal with them through pointers like &str or Box<dyn Write>, which themselves are
+            * you can only deal with them through pointers like &str or Box<dyn Write> (which themselves are sized)
-          sized.
-        * 13-1, a pointer to an unsized value is always a fat pointer,
+        * pointer to an unsized value is always a fat pointer
-          two words wide: a pointer to a slice also carries the slice’s length, and a trait object
-          also carries a pointer to a vtable of method implementations.
-        * A struct
-          type’s last field (but only its last) may be unsized, and such a struct is itself unsized.
-    * debug, display
-        1. debug vs Display
-            * The #[derive(Debug)] attribute tells the compiler to generate some extra code that
-              allows us to format the Arguments struct with {:?} in println!.
-    * FromStr
-* macros (derev)
+        * struct is allowed to contain a single unsized field, and this makes the struct itself unsized

 ## closures
 * closure may contain data